-Line c - Account Number
+Bank Account Number

 The account number can be up to 17 characters (both numbers and letters).
 Include hyphens but omit spaces and special symbols.
 Enter the number from left to right and leave any unused boxes blank.
-On the sample check on the next page, the account number is 12340818.
+On the sample check, the account number is 12340818.
 Be sure not to include the check number.